YouG-o/StreamWarden/README.md

 ```

 This script will:
-- Automatically download and prepare all required native dependencies (Streamlink portable and JavaFX DLLs)
+- Automatically download and prepare all required native dependencies (Streamlink portable and JavaFX)
 - Build the application with Maven
 - Package everything into a portable app-image using jpackage